What is Miradore?

 What are the methods of payment?
 Can I pay annually?

 You may pay using a credit card (Visa, MasterCard) or by invoice.
-You can pay either monthly or annually.
-The minimum credit card payment is 10 EUR/USD/GBP (+ taxes if applicable) for the monthly subscription or 120 EUR/USD/GBP (+ taxes) for the annual subscription.
+The minimum credit card payment is 50 EUR/USD/GBP (+ taxes if applicable) for the monthly subscription or 600 EUR/USD/GBP (+ taxes) for the annual subscription.
 If you choose to pay by invoice, a standard 12/24/36-month contract applies for all devices that will be enrolled.
 The invoice can be paid either by bank transfer or PayPal.
-The minimum invoice is 300 USD.
+The minimum monthly invoice payment is 50 EUR/USD/GBP and the minimum value per invoice is 600 EUR/USD/GBP (+ taxes if applicable).
 Please contact us for other options.

 Can I buy from a reseller?